 Doesn’t everyone feel this way sometimes?

 Yes!
 Everyone experiences stress at times, everyone worries about different things throughout their week, and everyone feels sad sometimes.
 It is normal and healthy to experience a range of emotions.

 If everyone experiences this, how do I know if I need help?

 You may need help if you think you can’t handle these feelings on your own.
-Something to keep in mind is that when these feelings don’t go away, keep you from enjoying life, or affect your day-to-day life, it is probably time to seek help.
+Some things to keep in mind are that when these feelings don’t go away, they keep you from enjoying life, or they affect your day-to-day life, it is probably time to seek help.
 Psychotherapy can be very effective to help you better manage your stress, feel less anxious, feel more energetic, and better engage in your life.

 What will therapy be like?

-I primarily use Cognitive Behavioral Therapy, or CBT, and often integrate in mindfulness exercises.
+I primarily use Cognitive Behavioral Therapy, or CBT, and often integrate in Acceptance and Commitment Therapy, or ACT.
 CBT is a type of psychotherapy that is based on the idea that our thoughts, feelings, and behaviors are all connected and impact each other.
 It is an empirically based treatment, meaning that there is a great deal of research evidence demonstrating its effectiveness for a wide range of concerns.
 CBT has been shown to be an effective treatment for things including depression, anxiety, stress management, insomnia, chronic pain, and weight management.
 ACT is also an empirically based treatment and works well on its own or combined with more traditional CBT.
 With ACT strategies, you can learn how to accept some of your more uncomfortable thoughts and feelings rather than fight them.
 By accepting some of the more negative feelings and committing to making changes, it becomes easier to move forward with your life rather than getting stuck or feeling trapped.